Tank Man: Photographic versions

-Five photographers (one of whom did not share his material for 20 years) managed to capture the event on film that was later confiscated by the PSB.
+Five photographers managed to capture the event on film.
 On June 4, 2009, the fifth photographer released an image of the scene taken from ground level.

-The widest coverage of the event and one of the best-known photographs of the event appearing in both Time and Life magazines, was documented by Stuart Franklin.
-He was on the same balcony as Charlie Cole, and his roll of film was smuggled out of the country by a French student, concealed in a box of tea.
+The widest coverage of the event and one of the best-known photographs of the event, appearing in both of the magazines Time and Life, was documented by Stuart Franklin.
+He was on the same balcony as Charlie Cole, and his film was smuggled out of the country by a French student, concealed in a box of tea.

 The most-used photograph of the event was taken by Jeff Widener of the Associated Press, from a sixth-floor balcony of the Beijing Hotel, about 1/2 mi away from the scene.
 The image was taken using a Nikon FE2 camera through a Nikkor 400mm 5.6 ED-IF lens and TC-301 teleconverter.
-Circumstances were against the photographer who recalled that the picture was almost not taken.
+The American exchange student Kirk Martsen unexpectedly met Widener in the hotel lobby, and upon request he allowed Widener to take photos from his hotel room.
+Circumstances were against the photographer, who recalled that the picture was almost not taken.
 Widener was injured, suffering from the flu and running out of film.
-A friend (by the name of Kirk) hastily obtained a roll of Fuji 100 ASA color negative film, allowing him to make the shot.
+Martsen, the college student, hastily obtained a roll of Fuji 100 ASA color negative film, allowing Widener to make the shot.
+Martsen then smuggled the film out of the hotel, and delivered it to the Beijing Associated Press office.
 Though he was concerned that his shots were no good, his image was syndicated to many newspapers around the world and was said to have appeared on the front page of all European papers.
 He was also nominated for the Pulitzer Prize but did not win.
 Nevertheless, his photograph has widely been known as one of the most iconic photographs of all time.

-Charlie Cole, working for Newsweek and on the same balcony as Stuart Franklin, hid his roll of film containing Tank Man in a Beijing Hotel toilet, sacrificing an unused roll of film and undeveloped images of wounded protesters after the PSB raided his room, destroyed the two aforementioned rolls of film and forced him to sign a confession to photography during martial law, an imprisonable offence.
-Cole was able to retrieve the roll and have it sent to Newsweek.
+Charlie Cole, working for Newsweek and on the same balcony as Stuart Franklin, hid his roll of film containing Tank Man in a Beijing Hotel toilet, sacrificing an unused roll of film and a roll containing undeveloped images of wounded protesters when the PSB raided his room, destroyed the two rolls of film and forced him to sign a confession to photography during martial law, an imprisonable offence.
+Cole was able to retrieve the hidden roll and have it sent to Newsweek.
 He was awarded the 1990 World Press Photo of the Year and the picture was featured in Life's "100 Photographs That Changed the World" in 2003.